MKergall/osmbonuspack/README.md

+# WARNING on 6/09/2016
+Following changes in OSRM routing service API, applications using this service MUST URGENTLY upgrade to OSMBonusPack 5.8.1.
+The old OSRM service will be stopped within a couple of days.

 # About OSMBonusPack
 osmdroid is a library to interact with OpenStreetMap data inside an Android application.
 It offers an almost full/free replacement to Android map objects: MapView, MapController, Overlays (Marker, Polyline, Polygon), etc.